matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 To cover those use case, we will separate our proposal in two part.

-* the room types: The container which will store the events
+* the room types: the container which will store the events
 * special events types: dedicated to the social media use cased which will be filtered depending on the client type/UI.
 (displaying a feed or a grid of pictures...).

-It is up to the client to filter the room event's and display only the one which are relevant on the client goal.
+It is up to the client to filter the room event's and display only the one which are relevant on the client purpose.

 ### Room